SaifullahMnsur/Java-undergrad-course/Assignments/Assignment_3/README.md

 # Assignment-3: Inheritence in Object Oriented Programming

 ## Objective
-In this assignment we practice the basics of OOP by using object based properties and methods.
-How to use basic concept of OOP and use it in a real life scenerio.
+In this assignment we practice the inheritence concept of OOP and method overloading in a real life scenerio.

 ## Assignment Description
 ### Task-1